ClementNerma/Rave/docs/books/hybrid.md

 println!(manager.readName()); // Prints: "John"
 ```

-Also, the macro will never the package several times, so we can write:
+Also, the flex will never the package several times, so we can write:

 ```sn
 import!(name_manager).defineName("John");
 println!(import!(name_manager).readName()); // Prints: "John"
 ```

 This will work as expected.
-A good point about this macro is that the package isn't imported multiple times ; once you imported it, either with `import` or `import!`, it will just retrieve the imported data.
+A good point about this flex is that the package isn't imported multiple times ; once you imported it, either with `import` or `import!`, it will just retrieve the imported data.

 Note that we can also import several items from a package, like this: